-As of December 31, 2014 and December 31, 2013, our liquidity was approximately \$825 million and \$186 million, respectively, comprised of cash, restricted cash, and availability under our revolving credit facility.
-The increase primarily relates to the available line of credit under the revolving credit facility.
-Our various financing arrangements are described in Note 9, Long-Term Debt.
+As of March 31, 2015, and December 31, 2014, our liquidity was approximately \$379 million and \$863 million, respectively, comprised of cash, restricted cash, and availability under our revolving credit facility.
+The decrease primarily relates to the acquisition of the EME-NYLD-Eligible Assets.
 On January 2, 2015, we borrowed \$210 million under our revolving credit facility to fund the acquisition of Walnut Creek, Laredo Ridge and the Tapestry projects.
-On February 2, 2015, we made an optional repayment of \$15 million of principal and interest.
+On February 2, 2015, we made an optional repayment of \$15 million.
+Our various financing arrangements are described in Note 9, Long-term Debt, to our audited consolidated financial statements, for the year ended December 31, 2014 and Note 8, Long-term Debt to our unaudited consolidated financial statements for the three months ended March 31, 2015.

-Management believes that our liquidity position, cash flows from operations and availability under our revolving credit facility will be adequate to meet our financial commitments, debt service obligations, finance growth, operating and maintenance capital expenditures, and to fund distributions to Yield Inc. and NRG.
-Management continues to regularly monitor our ability to finance the needs of our operating, financing and investing activity within the dictates of prudent balance sheet management.
+Management believes that our liquidity position, cash flows from operations and availability under its revolving credit facility will be adequate to meet our financial commitments, debt service obligations, finance growth, operating and maintenance capital expenditures, and to fund distributions to Yield Inc. and NRG.
+Management continues to regularly monitor our ability to finance the needs of its operating, financing and investing activity within the dictates of prudent balance sheet management.